 The fashion program at the ASU School of Art exposes students to the leading edge of fashion, with topics ranging from fibers to wearable technology to interior design.

-"Fashion is a $1.2 billion global industry, and the number of fashion professionals has grown more than 50 percent in the past 10 years.
-We are eager to prepare students for this growing part of our economy.” — Dean Steven Tepper
+"Fashion is a $1.45 trillion global industry, and we are eager to prepare students for this growing part of our economy.” — Dean Steven Tepper